At the age of 18, I lost my mum to lung cancer. She was a massive role model in my life, and this hit me, my dad, and my sister really hard.

 Later that year, my dad met a new lady who had also suffered a lot of heartache in a previous relationship.
 I can’t fully describe how this sat with me at the time, but many of my dad's family friends found this hard to come to terms with.
 What I do know is that it made my dad very happy again, and this was the important thing.
 They have been together ever since and make a special couple.
 I see it as one of life’s blessings; she is a beautiful person and has always been kind to me, and I’m truly grateful to her.
 She has two sons, who I treat like brothers.
 My dad often says how lucky he has been to have met the perfect person twice.

-My family weren't religious and I don’t recall ever going to church unless for a wedding or funeral.
-However, I have always been a curious person and I’ve often pondered with the big questions of; Why are we here?
-What is our purpose?
+My family wasn't religious, and I don’t recall ever going to church unless for a wedding or funeral.
+However, I have always been a curious person, and I’ve often pondered the big question of, "Why are we here?"
+"What is our purpose?"

 Like anything in life, the more you commit yourself to something, the more you grow into it.
-As the weeks and years rolled on I continued to go to church and eventually my feelings towards it changed.
-I started reading the bible and watching Christian films to get my head around it all and it was beginning to make some sense.
+As the weeks and years rolled on, I continued to go to church, and eventually my feelings towards it changed.
+I started reading the Bible and watching Christian films to get my head around it all, and it was beginning to make some sense.